BrainhackMTL/psy6983_2021/content/en/modules/introduction_to_terminal/index.md

 ## Exercises

-# Test your knowledge
+### Test your knowledge

- * Once you've completed all exercises in the tutorial, try testing your understanding by answering the following questions.
+Once you've completed the tutorial, try testing your understanding by answering the following questions.

+Short answers

- - What are some of the main advantages in using the shell?
+ - *What are some of the main advantages in using the shell?*
- - What are some of its disadvantages?
+ - *What are some of its disadvantages?*
- - Name a few command lines that enable to read/write/operate on files.
+ - *Name a few command lines that enable to read/write/operate on files.
+What are they used for?*
- - What is an option, also called flag or switch, useful for?
+ - *What is an option, also called flag or switch?*
- - What are arguments in a command line?
+ - *What are arguments in a command line*?
- - What is the difference between relative and absolute paths?
+ - *Can you tell the difference between relative and absolute paths?*

+True/False

+ - *We are always located somewhere in the file system*
+ - *It is possible to be located in more than one place at once*
+ - *You can’t choose multiple options after a command*
+ - *Changing one directory at a time is the same as providing the full path to the final destination
+ - *Environmental variables are preceded by `$`*

- - Starting from /Users/amanda/data, which of the following commands could Amanda use to navigate to her home directory, which is /Users/amanda?
+ - *Starting from /Users/amanda/data, which of the following commands could Amanda use to navigate to her home directory, which is /Users/amanda?*
-   a) cd .
+     - a) cd .
-   b) cd /
+     - b) cd /
-   c) cd /home/amanda
+     - c) cd /home/amanda
-   d) cd ../..
+     - d) cd ../..
-   e) cd ~
+     - e) cd ~
-   f) cd home
+     - f) cd home
-   g) cd ~/data/..
+     - g) cd ~/data/..
-   h) cd
+     - h) cd
-   i) cd ..
+     - i) cd ..

+ - *After running the following commands, Jamie realizes that she put the files sucrose.dat and maltose.dat into the wrong folder.
+The files should have been placed in the raw folder.*
+> `$ ls -F`
+ analyzed/ raw/

+> `$ ls -F analyzed`
+fructose.dat glucose.dat maltose.dat sucrose.dat

+> `$ cd analyzed`
+Fill in the blanks to move these files to the raw/ folder (i.e. the one she forgot to put them in):
+`$ mv sucrose.dat maltose.dat ____/____`
+mv sucrose.dat maltose.dat ../raw

+Suppose that you created a plain-text file in your current directory to contain a list of the statistical tests you will need to do to analyze your data, and named it: statstics.txt

+After creating and saving this file you realize you misspelled the filename!
+You want to correct the mistake and remove the incorrectly named file.
+Which of the following commands could you use to do so?

+cp statstics.txt statistics.txt
+mv statstics.txt statistics.txt
+mv statstics.txt .
+cp statstics.txt .

+Remember, the .. refers to the parent directory (i.e., one above the current directory)

+ * Practice makes perfect!
+Complete the following exercices using the shell.

+ # Exercice 1